Tempted by those low cost fares advertised by WOW airlines?

 8. Plan for the worst / hope for the best strategy

-We decided to not make any plans for the first day in Reykjavik in case the flight was delayed or cancelled as many complaints I’d read online.
-We also decided to pack one carry-on and checked bag, mixing our clothes for both me and my husband.
+We decided to not make any plans for the first day in Reykjavik in case the flight was delayed or cancelled as was stated in the many complaints I’d read online.
+We also decided to pack two bags: one to carry-on and bag to check, mixing our clothes for both me and my husband.
 That way we’d at least have clothing for the first 2-3 days should our bags be lost.
 To our surprise, there were no issues with baggage from WOW Airlines.
 Everything arrived as it should on both legs.
+Isn’t it sad we have to think like that for airline travel?

 The verdict?
 I would fly WOW Air again for the low, low price.
 But I’m not in a rush to book anytime soon.